wikimedia/mediawiki-skins-Mirage/Readme.md

 ## Features
 Mirage supports on-wiki configuration for several of its features.
 ### Wordmark
-Mirage will use the wordmark from `mirage-wordmark.png` when that file exists and `$wgMirageEnableWordmark` is enabled.
+Mirage will use the files `mirage-wordmark.svg` and `mirage-wordmark.png`, in that order, when `$wgMirageEnableWordmark` is enabled to display a wordmark.
-The file should be 250 pixels wide and 65 pixels high.
+The wordmark file should be 250 pixels wide and 65 pixels high.

 ### Navigation
 Mirage can use navigation defined in `MediaWiki:sidebar`, but also supports enhanced navigation